npm/numbat-redis/README.md

-# godot-redis
+# numbat-redis
-Monitor your Redis, damn it.
+Monitor your Redis.

 ## Installation